thingsboard/thingsboard.github.io/docs/user-guide/install/upgrade-instructions.md

 #### Database upgrade

-Please use following instruction to update your single node instance:
+Please use the following instruction to update your single node instance:

 ```bash
 # Download upgrade scripts